data-integrations/servicenow-plugins/docs/ServiceNow-connector.md

 Path of the connection
 ----------------------
-To browse, get a sample from, or get the specification for this connection (Not supported in MultiSource-batchSource).
+To browse, get a sample from, or get the specification for this connection (Not supported in ServiceNow Batch Multi Source plugins).
+/{table} This path indicates a ServiceNow table.
+A table is the only one that can be sampled.